ava-labs/subnet-evm/docs/releasing/README.md

 ### Release

-If a successful release candidate was create, you can now create a release.
+If a successful release candidate was created, you can now create a release.

 Following the previous example in the [Release candidate section](#release-candidate), we will create a release `v0.7.3` indicated by the `$VERSION` variable.